 Some positions require the veterinarian have a Master's degree in public health.

 According to Glassdoor.com, the national average base pay for a public health veterinarian was $108,218 per year as of 2018.

 Veterinarians may play a role in the research and development of a variety of animal-related products such as veterinary pharmaceuticals, animal feed products, pet care products, and specialized veterinary equipment.
 They may also find positions with numerous companies that use animal subjects to test human drugs for safety and efficacy.
 Corporate veterinarians have the potential to earn extremely generous compensation for their services, especially if they are employed by large corporations.

 Veterinarians may also find employment as sales representatives or sales managers, particularly in the animal health field.
-Some customers prefer to deal with licensed veterinarians that have extensive credentials in the field.
+Some customers prefer to deal with licensed veterinarians who have extensive credentials in the field.

 The U.S. Army Corps and U.S. Air Force employ veterinarians in areas such as food safety inspection, military dog and horse veterinary services, infectious disease control, and more.
-Military vets also provide routine health care for the pets of military personnel, animals used for research, and animals used as a part of military operations.
+Military vets also provide routine healthcare for the pets of military personnel, animals used for research and animals used in military operations.

 Those who commit to military service are eligible for excellent benefits including paid education in specialty fields (including Masters and doctorate degree programs) and repayment of prior qualifying educational loans.
-Military veterinarians must meet height and weight standards, pass a physical fitness test, and complete basic leadership courses.
-Veterinary students that enlist will also become eligible for a variety of scholarships and compensation packages.
+Military veterinarians must meet height and weight standards, pass a physical fitness test and complete basic leadership courses.
+Veterinary students who enlist will also become eligible for a variety of scholarships and compensation packages.

 In the event a military veterinarian doesn't want to go into active duty, she can still serve in the army reserve.
 This gives the vet the option to continue working in a clinical practice or another veterinary-related career while undergoing military training and doing a two-week military training course once a year.